Acknowledgement of Country

 a.
 What are the indicators of forced marriage?

 We have listed potential indicators of forced marriage here.
 It is important to note that each person’s experience of forced marriage is different, and these indicators do not necessarily apply to every situation.
-Many of these indicators are also shared by other social issues (for example, indicators of family violence within the home, or a mental health issue).
+Many of these indicators are also shared by other social issues (for example, indicators of experiencing family violence, or a mental health issue).

 Specific Indicators